Declaring element

 You can also change directions by reversing the link:

-It is also possible to change arrow direction by adding left
+It is also possible to change arrow direction by adding left, right, up

 @startuml